Support

 Source: Kupi.com AI

-Traveler photos:
+Traveller photos:

 Fans of large-scale parties and electronic music should check out T2 Shinjuku—a popular nightclub known for its high-quality sets and energetic atmosphere.
-If you prefer a calmer start to the evening with a cup of a premium beverage, stop by Shibuya Coffee Bar, where the cozy setting is perfect for pleasant conversation.
+If you prefer a quieter start to the evening with a cup of premium beverage, stop by Shibuya Coffee Bar, where the cozy setting is perfect for pleasant conversation.

 Shibuya Coffee Bar.
 Illustration.